Unboxed-Software/solana-course/content/solana-nft.md

 ### 6. Create Candy Machine

-Now that we’ve configured our Candy Machine and verified our assets are ready for upload, let's upload our assets and create our Candy Machine by running the `upload` command.
+Now that we’ve configured our Candy Machine and verified that our assets are ready for upload, let's upload our assets and create our Candy Machine by running the `upload` command.

 ```sh
 ts-node metaplex/js/packages/cli/src/candy-machine-v2-cli.ts upload \